-Streaming has quickly become the epicentre of the online gaming community, and if you’ve ever wanted to get into streaming, we’ve created this guide on the best streaming setup for beginners.
-Starting out as a streamer can seem daunting at first, but building the perfect setup is a great place to begin.
+Streaming has quickly become the epicenter of the online gaming community, and if you’ve ever wanted to get into streaming, we’ve created this guide on the best streaming setup for beginners.
+Starting out as a streamer can initially seem daunting, but building the perfect setup is a great place to begin.

-The best streaming setup for beginners is going to be affordable and easy to set up.
+The best streaming setup for beginners will be affordable and easy to set up.
 So where do you start?
-Obviously, the three most important devices will be a webcam, a microphone, and a capture card.
-While you probably have a webcam and microphone built into your laptop, the chances are, the quality won’t be that high, so it’s better to invest in something a little better.
+Obviously, the three most important devices will be a webcam, a streaming microphone, and a capture card.
+While you probably have a webcam and microphone built into your laptop, we recommend investing in dedicated peripherals which will deliver top-quality audio and visuals.

-Once you have these three things in place, you’ll have your skeleton setup, but there are a few other bits and pieces you’ll almost certainly want to get as well.
-Have you considered your lighting setup?
+Once you have these in place, you’ll have your basic setup, but there are a few other bits and pieces you’ll almost certainly want to get.
+Have you considered streaming lights?
 How about video or image editing software?
-Either way, we’ve got some product recommendations here that we hope will be helpful to any budding streamers.
+We’ve got some expert product recommendations here that we hope will be helpful to any budding streamers.

 - Video capture resolution: 720p